 - To render as a part of the image, select the Annotations check-box (all image formats, other than PSD).

-- To render as a separate Layer, select the Annotations check-box and choose PSD as the file format from the Basic tab.
+- To render as a separate Layer, select the Annotations check-box and choose PSD as the file format in the Format ad Size tool.

 - To exclude the retouch notes from processed images, deselect the Annotations check-box.